AlanBarber/bitcheck/README.md

 **Q: What happens to deleted files?**
 A: During `--check`, deleted files are reported as `[MISSING]`.
 Use `--update` to remove them from the database.

+**Q: How do I process a single file instead of a whole directory?**
+A: Use the `--file` option: `bitcheck --file myfile.txt --check`.
+This processes only the specified file without scanning the directory.

+**Q: How do I remove a file from the database without deleting it?**
+A: Use `--file` with `--delete`: `bitcheck --file myfile.txt --delete`.
+This removes the database entry but leaves the actual file untouched.

 **Q: When should I use single database mode (`--single-db`)?**
 A: Use `--single-db` when you want one centralized database for an entire directory tree instead of separate databases in each folder.
 This is ideal for portable archives, backup sets, or projects where you want all file tracking in one place.
 The database stores relative paths, making it easy to move the entire directory structure.